 China's 20th Communist Party Congress: What you need to know

-(Reuters) - China's 20th Communist Party Congress began on Sunday, with Xi Jinping poised to clinch his third five-year stint in charge - a mandate that would secure him as the country's most powerful ruler since founding leader Mao Zedong.
+(Reuters) - China's 20th Communist Party Congress wraps up this weekend, with Xi Jinping poised to clinch his third five-year stint in charge - a mandate that would secure him as the country's most powerful ruler since founding leader Mao Zedong.

-* Little is known about who will be promoted into which key roles on the Politburo and its seven-member Standing Committee.
+* Little is known about who will be promoted into which key roles on the Politburo and its seven-member Standing Committee this weekend - although the number of women is likely to remain very small.
 Here are some of the leading contenders and some scenarios to look out for.

 * Leaders face a difficult time.
 The world's second-largest economy is slowing and facing a potentially painful rebalancing of its investment- and property-led model.